 As presented in clause A.3.5.1 and in figure A.3.5.1-1, a PI data block contains a header section and a frame data section.
 Each PI header identifies the type and size for the associated PI data frame.
 Furthermore, the PI header identifies to which audio frame(s) the PI data is associated with through the PI frame marker bits (PM).
 All the PI header indications are added to the PI header section in a row before the PI data frames.

 PI data header indication structure is presented in figure A.3.5.2-1.

-0 1 _ 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+ |PF| PM | PI type | PI size | +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+